hbr-l/polypy/docs/guide.md

 must implement adequate locking/mutex as `OrderBook` does not use any (and does not need) any sophisticated locking.

 ## Orders
+In general, to perform a trade, an order has to be submitted to the order book, which then either gets (partially) matched directly to a resting limit order in the order book, will be posted to the order book as a resting limit order until it gets (partially) matched by a taker order, or will be canceled if not filled or expired - the concrete behavior will depend on the very order type.

+Thereby, an order is just a quote to buy or sell a token/asset, and only results in a real monetary transaction (aka position) if a counterparty is matched at the quoted price.

+In the following section, we first define some nomenclature regarding different order types and their behavior, and then showcase how to place and manage orders.
+The section following this section will then elaborate on positions and how to manage those.

 ### Order Types
+On Polymarket, order types differ in the following:
+1) Maker vs Taker:
+2) Limit vs Market:
+3) Time-in-Force/ expiration:

 #### Maker Order vs Taker Order
 #### Limit Order vs Market Order
 #### Time-in-Force